General Electric: Public company

 In 1911, General Electric absorbed the National Electric Lamp Association (NELA) into its lighting business.
 GE established its lighting division headquarters at Nela Park in East Cleveland, Ohio.
 The lighting division has since remained in the same location.

+During World War I, GE's contributions to the American military included submarine motors, airplane compasses, winch drives for balloons, telephone switchboards, and bomb-release mechanisms.

 RCA and NBC

 Owen D. Young, who was then GE's general counsel and vice president, through GE, founded the Radio Corporation of America (RCA) in 1919.
 This came after Young, while working with senior naval officers, purchased the Marconi Wireless Telegraph Company of America, which was a subsidiary of the British company Marconi Wireless and Signal Company.
 He aimed to expand international radio communications.
 GE used RCA as its retail arm for radio sales.
 In 1926, RCA co-founded the National Broadcasting Company (NBC), which built two radio broadcasting networks.
 In 1930, General Electric was charged with antitrust violations and was ordered to divest itself of RCA.

+Refrigeration

+General Electric's first refrigerator, the Monitor Top, was launched in 1926, with business executive T.K.
+Quinn successfully predicting that the company would need to sell 50,000 units in order to be able to produce the product at a cost that would allow them to sell at a price that would enable them to compete with competitors Kelvinator and Frigidaire.
+The product had competitive advantages, such as being quiet, comparatively low in energy consumption and being hermetically sealed, and by 1930 General Electric had a 34.1% market share of refrigeration appliances in the US.